swordzlim/RESMCM_ARI/readme.md

 | **3-rd** | Time cost of the algorithm.|
 | **4-th** | Time cost of the dynamic process in the algorithm.|
 | **5-th** | Time cost of the estimation in the algorithm.|
-Note that in the file, whose name invloves **mkl**, it only contains the first 3 columns.
+Note that in the file, whose name involves **mkl**, it only contains the first 3 columns.
 In the **./materials/output/efficient** folder, all the statistics is from the code in **efficient**

 In the **./materials/output/accuracy** folder, all the statistics are from the code in **accuracy**, the 2 columns of the file in this folder are explained in the table below: